Last fact-checked: 24 February 2020

 It is unlikely that your dentist in Agua Prieta will be able to bill your insurance company directly.
 However, your insurance company may reimburse you for your treatment costs when you have returned home.
 Check with your insurance company before you book an appointment to learn whether you are eligible for out-of-network costs.
 If you qualify, make sure to get the appropriate forms and documentation before you travel.
 Your dentist will provide assistance on how to fill in the forms after your treatment.

 The northern region of the state of Sonora is a desert environment featuring high plains and rustic scenery.
-As you would expect, the climate is dry and very hot throughout summer and the early autumn months.
+As you would expect, the climate is dry and very hot throughout the summer and the early autumn months.
 During the rest of the year, the weather is similar to its US neighbor, Arizona.

 The border crossing at Douglas-Agua Prieta is open 24 hours a day, but there are a lot of people who use it and so it gets busy at peak times.
 Also during holiday times and festivals, it gets busier so you will be just as well to check before you leave.
 If you are driving we recommend you have plenty of bottled water, in case of delays.